 One of the most prominent work is the poem of Alisher Navoi "Muhokamatul al-Lugatain" (Debate of two languages) written in 1499.
 Navoi compares lexical, grammatical and word building specificities of 2 genetically non-related languages: old Uzbek and Persian.
-Navoi reveals a number of language specificities of Uzbek, which did not have direct correspondences Persian, e.g. suffixes of in reflexivity, reciprocity, causation. modality, comparativeness, etc.
+Navoi reveals a number of language specificities of Uzbek, which did not have direct correspondences Persian. suffixes of in e.g. reflexivity, reciprocity, causation, modality, comparativeness, etc.

-The third period is related to development of comparative historical linguistics, genealogical and typological classification of languages, (mid-XIX c.)
+The third period is related to development of comparative historical linguistics, genealogical and typological classification of languages, (mid- XIX c.)